 where I is the current flowing in the series circuit.

-Calculation of Total Resistance in Series Combination
+Total Resistance in Series Combination

 Consider the three resistances r1, r2, r3 connected in series.